katsanoulis/WTI-Carry-Momentum-strategies/README.md

 ## Algorithms

-These Jupyter notebooks implement the Carry as well as the Carry-Momentum strategies for WTI futures.
+These Jupyter notebooks implement the Carry as well as the Carry-Momentum strategy for WTI futures.
 Details about the two strategies can be found inside the notebooks.
 Here these two strategies are benchmarked against the results presented in [1] for 2023 and then are used to produce results for the one-year period from June 2023 to June 2024.
 The data for WTI is downloaded from the IBKR platform using the IB-insync library.

 ## Returns